Skip to contents

 MPI Script Template

-This is an example that will sample a model using the Metropolis algorithm, using pbdMPI and the parallel tempering technique.
+This is an example that will sample a model using the SMMALA algorithm, using pbdMPI and the parallel tempering technique.

 #!/usr/bin/env Rscript